-Katje Wagner, PhD, LPC has worked for over 20 years in the fields of holistic health, counseling, and the creative arts.
-Katje’s work as a licensed counselor and holistic psychotherapist builds on years of experience in clinical and somatic psychology, process-oriented psychology (Process Work), as well as women’s healthcare and midwifery, yoga and bodywork, the performing arts, diversity and social justice issues.
+Katje Wagner, PhD, LPC has worked for over 25 years in the fields of holistic health, counseling, and the creative arts.
+Katje’s work as a licensed counselor and holistic psychotherapist builds on years of experience in Clinical, Somatic and Process-Oriented Psychology.
+Her approach to holistic psychotherapy is also shaped by her background in women’s healthcare and midwifery, yoga and bodywork, the performing arts, diversity and social justice issues.
 With this unique fusion, she brings care and sensitivity, subtle awareness and keen insight, fun and creativity to her work with individuals, couples, and groups.
 Using the body as a source of information and wisdom for whole-life growth and development, Katje helps people connect deeply with themselves, experience healing transformation, and unfurl the unique gifts and callings each person brings to this world.

 Dance was my first meditation, where the world went quiet and I connected with another realm.
 That organic passion grew into years of training and eventually performing professionally as a singer and dancer.

 Fueled by my interest in Women’s Health, I went on to study midwifery, which took me into the worlds of holistic health and also deepened my sense of spirituality.
-I worked with women and families as a doula, became a massage therapist and caregiver, and spent years as a dedicated student and teacher of yoga.
+I worked with women and families as a doula, became a massage therapist, and spent years as a dedicated student and teacher of yoga.

 I loved working with the body, experiencing how people connect more deeply with themselves and the healing and empowerment that inspires.
 Yet the strands of my interests in the body, psychology, social issues and spirituality propelled me onward.